MaciejGulaj99/PowerBI_MuseSpotifyDataset/README.md

 #### 1. Which album has the longest songs?
 #### 2. Have the mood of songs gotten happier, sadder, or remained the same throughout Muse's career?
-#### 3. Is there any correlation between popularity and key, energy or danceability?
+#### 3. Is there any correlation between popularity and valence, energy or danceability?

 ## Analysis